phchma/phchma.github.io/Galen.md

 ### Galen Invited Talk

+- Fall of 2023, given by **Dr. Hao Chen** from Stanford University

+> Small Molecules in Catalytic Energy Conversion

 - Spring of 2023, given by **Dr. Xin Lu** from University of Science and Technology Beijing / Tohoku University

 > Towards a Sustainable Metallurgy by Advanced Recycling System